-Rouse and its network firm in China, Lusheng Law, have advised Phinergy Ltd of Israel in a deal with Yunnan Aluminium Co Ltd and Shanghai Zuoyong New Energy Technology Co on the formation of a joint venture in China to manufacture aluminium-air batteries.
+Rouse and its strategic partner in China, Lusheng Law, have advised Phinergy Ltd of Israel in a deal with Yunnan Aluminium Co Ltd and Shanghai Zuoyong New Energy Technology Co on the formation of a joint venture in China to manufacture aluminium-air batteries.
 The deal represents a world-first commercialization of Phinergy's aluminum-air batteries, and reflects the leading role that China plays globally in the development of batteries for new energy vehicles and other applications.

 The deal, which was publicly disclosed by Yunnan Aluminium (Shenzhen stock code YLGF 000807) on 28 February 2018, involves formation of a Chinese equity joint venture, Phinergy Chuangneng Metal-Air Battery Co, based in Kunming, Yunnan, with a registered capital of RMB 813,815,300 (approx. USD 128M).
 The transaction involves three parties - Phinergy, holding 32%, a pioneer and leader in energy technologies especially aluminum-air batteries, Yunnan Aluminium, holding 32%, a state-owned aluminium producer, and Shanghai Zuoyong, a financial investor in new energy technologies holding 36%.